joshmedeski/dotfiles/README.md

 # Recently Done

+- [x] Setup development for fish
+- [x] Setup null-ls with lsp-zero
+  - [x] Setup auto-formatting for supported file types
+- [x] Setup cSpell workflow
+- [x] Add helpful diagnostics to markdown (and set wrap)
 - [x] Convert Neovim to Lua with Luavim (lvim)
   - [x] Switch to native Neovim lsp
-  - [ ] Merge my previous nvim-config with lvim's config.lua
+  - [x] Merge my previous nvim-config with lvim's config.lua
+- [x] Bind <prefix> ? to display all keyboard shortcuts (including custom mappings).
+Create keymapping shortcut
+  - [x] Setup which-key

 # Wishlist

 - [ ] Add additional keybindings for using Copilot
 - [ ] When a pane is split, count the number of rows outputted by the previous command and resize it to that amount
-- [ ] Bind <prefix> ? to display all keyboard shortcuts (including custom mappings).
-Create keymapping shortcut
 - [ ] Extend `aw` to create custom Neovim theme (that matches Alacritty theme)
 - [ ] Learn targets.vim https://www.barbarianmeetscoding.com/blog/exploring-vim-plugins-improve-and-extend-your-text-objects-with-targets-vim
 - [ ] Bind <space>lf to popup lf and bind `e` to edit in existing neovim instance (using neovim remote?)